 Keep in mind, to preserve the abundance of nutrients in your potato, cook them in their skins.
 Steam or microwave your potatoes, instead of boiling, as water naturally leaches some of the nutrients from food cooked in it.
 If you do boil potatoes, consider using that water to moisten your mashed potatoes or in soup.

 Roasting potatoes is simple.
 Preheat oven to 450 degrees F, place quartered potatoes (we recommend red potatoes) in a (cool) roasting pan.
 Drizzle spuds with approximately two tablespoons of vegetable oil, add 1 teaspoon of salt and 1/2 teaspoon of ground black pepper and, if desired, 1 teaspoon dried rosemary (crushed).
 Stir all ingredients to coat spuds and place in oven for 20 minutes.
 Yum!
 You’re done.
+See our Roasted Potatoes recipe.

 It’s the great potato debate!
-How to make perfect mashed?
+How to make perfect mashed potatoes?
 With skins or without?
 Russets, Yukon Golds, reds, or whites?
 Whatever you’re preference, we have your basic recipe for boiling and mashing to get the perfect consistency.
 To boil potatoes, simply wash 3 pounds of your favorite type of potato.
 Cut the potatoes into large, evenly-sized cubes (we leave skins on!).
 Place potatoes in medium pot and pour over enough water (or reduced-sodium broth) to cover.
 Add salt if desired.
 Set pan over high heat and bring to a boil.
 Boil 10 minutes, or until tender (you can test with a fork).
 Drain, then shake potatoes over low heat for 1 minute to dry potatoes.
 Off the heat, mash potatoes, adding ½ cup of hot chicken broth to make a smooth puree.
 Stir in 2 Tablespoons of sour cream and season with salt and pepper.

 Like your potatoes with garlic?
 You’ll love this award-winning creamy garlic mashed potato recipe to serve 10.
 Peel and dice potatoes 3 ½ pounds Russet potatoes.
 Make sure all are relatively the same size.
 Place potatoes in a large saucepan, add salt and cover with water.
 Bring to a boil over medium-high heat and then reduce heat to maintain a rolling boil.
 Cook until potatoes fall apart when poked with a fork.
 Heat 2 cups half-and-half and 6 crushed garlic cloves in a saucepan over medium heat until simmering.
 Remove from heat and drain off water.
 Mash the cooked potatoes and add the garlic-cream mixture and 6 ounces Parmesan.
 Stir to combine.
 Let stand for 5 minutes and serve.
+See our Garlic Mashed Potatoes recipe.

 Refrigerate any leftovers within two hours of serving to prevent food-borne illnesses.
 Any meal leftovers should be consumed within a few days.
 We don’t recommend freezing cooked potatoes at home as they become watery upon reheating.
 The potato is 80 percent water; and when frozen, this water separates from the starch and nutrients.